This page is about Government benefits that you may qualify for if you have cancer, or are a carer for someone with cancer. There is information about

 People aged between 16 and pension age can claim Income Support (IS) if they are on a low income, working less than 16 hours a week and not signed on as unemployed.
 If you have a partner, they must work less than 24 hours a week.

 Your income is used to decide whether you qualify for IS.
 This is called means testing.
-You must have capital, Any savings or capital you have over £6,000 will affect your claim and if you have over £16,000 you won't get anything.
+Any savings or capital you have over £6,000 will affect your claim and if you have over £16,000 you won't get anything.
 Capital is what you own, such as a house or flat, but does not include your home.
 Other financial demands you have, such as paying child maintenance, will also be taken into account.

 The final amount you get is based on factors such as your age, health, housing costs, working hours, the number of people in your household and whether you are a single parent or a carer.
 There is a personal allowance for living expenses and additional payments for being a carer or having a disability.
 Claiming IS can mean you are eligible for other benefits such as Disability Living Allowance, free school meals, free prescriptions and Housing Benefit.